docker-mailserver/docker-mailserver/docs/content/advanced/override-defaults/postfix.md

 ```
 Run `postconf -P` in the container without arguments to see the active master options.

+Note!
+There should be no space between the parameter and the value.

 Have a look at the code for more information.